 When they entered the scruffy fishermen’s bar the couple were having a tiff.
 She was middle-aged, very English, and still very attractive.
 By her accent, she was also very middle class.
 There was a young boy with them.
 Their differing attitudes towards him gave the impression he was her son, but not his.
-Something about the way the man and boy failed to interact, suggested the adults weren’t in a relationship together, or hadn’t been in one very long.
+Something about the way the man and boy failed to interact, suggested the adults weren’t in a relationship together.
+If they were, they hadn’t been in one very long.
 The man was Dutch or German.

 “But we were supposed to be having a meeting,” the woman protested shrilly.
 “I rang Phil but he never got back to me.
-As far as I knew the deal was supposed to be going through, and now you tell me I can’t sell it.”
-Whatever it was, or might’ve been, it soon became clear the acquaintance was strictly business now.
+As far as I knew the deal was supposed to be going through, now you tell me I can’t sell it.”
+Whatever it was, or might’ve been, it soon became clear their acquaintance was strictly business now.
 The man’s features were drawn rather than lean, and his mouth had a tell-tale slackness.
-His front teeth were chipped; his ice-blue eyes glazed; their pupils dilated.
-All signs of a client of the dealers by the iron bridge.
+His front teeth were chipped; his ice-blue eyes glazed; their pupils dilated, all signs of a client of the smack dealers by the iron bridge.
 Or even their supplier.
-A ex-smack dealer, I once knew in London, bought a hostel on the Algarve, after being released from jail.
+A smack dealer, I once knew in London, bought a hostel on the Algarve with his profits, not long after being released from jail.
 He told me it was to get away from the stuff.
-Back then, Portugal had a serious problem with hard drugs, so it wasn’t the smartest of moves.
+Back then, Portugal had a serious problem with hard drugs, he must’ve known.
+Not the smartest of moves but maybe he had a plan.
 Unsurprisingly, I haven’t heard from him since.

 “That’s what I’ve been trying to tell you, not until we see the lawyer.”
 The lean-faced man had the golden tan of a northern European, who has spent some years in the south.
 He used his hands and face a lot to express himself.
 Creasing and gesticulating, in the fashion of someone trying to appear reasonable, he only managed to add to the impression he was lying.
 His English was very good.
 Switching to fluent Portuguese, he ordered some drinks at the bar.
 Taking them across to a table by the window, after perusing the menu, they ordered food.
 Lunch seemed to diffuse the tension a tad.